 For photographers with really long lenses (600mm+), there’s a larger 30L bag Kiboko DSLR backpack but in order to make it carry-on compliant there’s no laptop pocket.
 It holds “2 Pro DSLR’s and 7 lenses or medium format Kit.
 It also holds a Pro DSLR and up to an attached 400mm f2.8 lens, unattached up to 800mm f5.6 lens.” $399.00 (3.9 lbs)

 For photographers who use pro-sized DSLR like the 1DX, the camera is a little higher than the depth of the bags.
 That said, you’re still able to close it without feeling like you’re cramming it in.

 If you’re an avid hiker and looking for a bag that will work over long distances, I’m not sure this is the ticket.
 And I say I’m not sure because I’m not a big hiker.
-The design of the bag feels a little boxy when worn, and the waist straps aren’t padded, which makes me think it’s better for short hikes, everyday shoots, and wildlife where you’ll work from a vehicle.
+The waist straps aren’t padded, which makes me think it’s better for short hikes, everyday shoots, and wildlife where you work from a vehicle.

 Airport Tip: I wheel my Kiboko on an inexpensive folding trolley.
 If I don’t have to stand in a god awful security line with a heavy bag on my shoulders, why would I?